 Have you heard of Moringa?
 It’s not just your ordinary leafy green, but it’s considered a superfood!
 It bears the scientific name Moringa oleifera.
 It belongs to the array of greens that provides healthy nourishment to the body.
-Moringa Tree is also called the Miracle Tree because all parts can be used.
-One of its benefits is the fact that it can be consumed to help improve health.
+All parts of the Moringa Tree can be used, why it is also called the Miracle Tree.
+One of its benefits is the fact that it can improve health.
 It is also good for women in menopause.
 Read further through the post to know more about this superfood.

 HEALTH BENEFITS OF MORINGA

-Moringa is packed with nutrients that you may not know of!
-In fact, a hundred grams of Moringa powder can go a long way!
+You should know that Moringa is packed with nutrients!
+A hundred grams of Moringa powder can go a long way!
 With every 100 grams of dried Moringa leaf, you get:

 - 6.7 mg of Vitamin A and 220 mg of Vitamin C. The recommended daily requirement for Vitamin A is 3 mg.
 Adults need from 75 mg to 500 mg daily of vitamin C.